speechly/speech-recognition-polyfill/README.md

 ## Basic usage

 First, you need a Speechly app ID.
-Speechly offers a free tier with a generous usage limit.
-You can find guidance on how to create a Speechly application and obtain an app ID [here](https://docs.speechly.com/quick-start/).
+To get this, you can follow [this guide](https://docs.speechly.com/quick-start/).
+Note that you can leave the configuration empty - for now, you just need to deploy a Speechly application and copy the app ID from your Speechly dashboard.

 Once you have an app ID, you can use it to create a recognition object that can start transcribing anything the user speaks into the microphone: